daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

        (take 16))
 {% endhighlight %}

-Even though it wasn't part of my original plans for the Alda language, this feature of Alda became very important to me, as I grew to love writing music programmatically by writing Clojure code within an Alda score.
+Even though it wasn't part of my original plan for the Alda language, this feature of Alda became very important to me, as I grew to love writing music programmatically by writing Clojure code within an Alda score.